zerodraftai/vector_zerodraft_cohort_7/README.md

 ## 🧠 Core Modules
 - `chunking_and_embedding`: Handles chunking and embedding of input data.
+We use redis as a vector db.
+We turn on the ec2 instance every time we run this agent.
+We use AWS lamda function to start the EC2 on which we have setup a proxy to connect to the redis vector db.
+The proxy service starts on startup of EC2.
+At the end of the agents run, it shutsdown the EC2.
 - `sred_report_generation`: Contains the logic for generating SRED reports.
 - `sred_report_evaluation`: Evaluates the generated SRED reports using LLM as a judge model and METEOR score.
 For the METEOR score, we generate ground truth using RAG wherein we use a series of prompts that are matched against the transcripts to retrieve the most similar parts.
 These parts are then collated and passed through an LLM with a prompt to generate the ground truth.
 - `sred_report_editing`: Provides functionality to edit the generated SRED reports.